kpreid/naga-rust/README.md

 Rust backend for Naga
 =====================

-`naga-rust` allows you to translate shader code in any language supported by [Naga] to Rust code.
+These libraries allow you to translate shader code in any language supported by [Naga] to Rust code.

-This does not necessarily mean you can run your compute or render pipelines in Rust on your CPU unchanged; this is *not* a “software renderer”.
+This does not necessarily mean you can run your compute or render pipelines in Rust on your CPU unchanged; this is *not* a full “software renderer”.
 Rather, the primary goal of the project is to allow you to share selected *functions* between CPU and GPU, so that they can agree on definitions that might be executed in either place.